 Mc,Rd is the design bending resistance of the sheet pile from 8.3.1(2).

-(4) If a bearing plate is used for the introduction of the anchor force into the webs according to Figure 8.6 (b) verification of the web in compression may be made in accordance with (3), provided that the width of the bearing plate ba is equal or greater than the width of the flange bf.
+(4) If a bearing plate is used for the introduction of the anchor force into the webs according to Figure 8.6 b) verification of the web in compression may be made in accordance with (3), provided that the width of the bearing plate ba is equal or greater than the width of the flange bf.

 (5) If the width of the bearing plate ba is taken smaller than the width of the flange bf, flange bending and effect of eccentricity of the web should be checked.